Colin causes trouble for Jane.

 "He's your friend, I'm your friend's wife, how can you even think like that?"

 "No one has friends when women are on offer.
-You're an attractive girl, Jane, and quite horny.
+You're a very attractive woman, Jane, and quite horny.
 All his mates would give you one if they got the chance."

 "You disgust me."